Excessive hair comprises two entities:

 - Inner thighs

-Severity of hirsutism is assessed using a modified version of the Ferriman-Gallwey visual scale, which assesses 9 areas of the body.
+The severity of hirsutism is assessed using a modified version of the Ferriman-Gallwey visual scale for nine areas of the body.
 The score varies from 0 (no hair) to 4 (extensive hair growth) in each area.

 - Total score < 8: normal hair growth